gennachiaro/phd_proposal/manuscript.md

 **Year 2 (2020-2021):**

-- September 2020: Fieldwork in Bolzano, Italy to collect samples for argon geochronology
+- September 2020: Fieldwork in Bolzano, Italy to collect samples from the future sampling sites for *Sequence Stratigraphy and 40Ar-39Ar Dating* (Fig. 5)

 - Oct 2020: Travel to NM Tech.
 Learn sample prep, pick sanidines, assemble unknowns and standards into irradiation trays, send out for irradiation*